workap9/SQL-Ecommerce-Database-Project/README.md

 # Ecommerce-Database-Project

+WX Online Shopping Platform

+Company Description:

+WX(fictional) is an online e-commerce platform that operates a chain of hypermarkets (also called supercenters), discount department stores, and grocery stores in the United States.
+People use WX to order food, consumables, and general merchandise assortments such as groceries, everyday essentials, toys, and electronics.

 User Requirements:

 The below entities comprise overall user requirements and data needs to be recorded for the same: